protontypes/open-sustainable-technology/README.md

 - [wlc-scenario-explorer](https://github.com/mroeck/wlc-scenario-explorer) - A open source tool that enables selection, comparison, and analysis of various combinations of carbon reduction and/or removal strategies that could be applied across building stocks to affect whole life cycle impacts from buildings and construction.
 - [nf-co2footprint](https://github.com/nextflow-io/nf-co2footprint) - Estimates the energy consumption for each pipeline task based on the Nextflow resource usage metrics and information about the power consumption of the underlying compute system.
 - [EECO](https://github.com/we3lab/eeco) - A package for calculating electricity-related emissions and costs for optimization problem formulation and other computational analyses.
+- [Cloud Assess](https://github.com/kleis-technology/cloud-assess) - An open-source tool to automate the assessment of the environmental impacts of cloud services.

 ### Agriculture and Nutrition